gasparesganga/gasparesganga.com/_posts/2018-05-04-jquery-loading-overlay-2.1.3.md

 ### What's fixed in version 2.1.3
 - Package.json `main` path fix

-A *type* had been there for a while going unnoticed...
-Path is correctly pointing to `dist/loadingoverlay.min.js` now.
+A *typo* had been there going unnoticed for a while...
+Main path is correctly pointing to `dist/loadingoverlay.min.js` now.

 ## Download and documentation